Monday, November 7, 2011

 Quick Tips/Extensions

-• To add extra challenge and fun, set a kitchen timer, sand timer or Time Timer and have your child try to beat it.
+• To add extra challenge and fun, set a kitchen timer, sand timer, or Time Timer and have your child try to beat it.

 • To encourage more vestibular and proprioceptive input, add another guideline to each round of the game played, such as, “You must hop (skip, gallop, slither, jump, crawl) around as quickly as possible to place these labels on things in our home.

 • To help your child gain confidence, begin by using only five or six words.
 Then, as your child begins to decode and label with greater accuracy, add more words and/or words that are more difficult to decode.
-(For example, begin with Consonant-Vowel-Constant, or CVC, words, such as bed or cup.
-Then, add CCVC or CVCC words, such as plug or sink.
+(For example, begin with Consonant-Vowel-Constant, or CVC, words such as bed or cup.
+Then, add CCVC or CVCC words such as plug or sink.)

-• To work on memory, keep word label cards in three bags: one for brand new words, one for words that your child has mastered once and one for words that your child has mastered more than once.
+• To work on memory, keep word label cards in three bags: one for brand new words, one for words that your child has mastered once, and one for words that your child has mastered more than once.
 Each time you play, be sure to add a few words from each bag.
 (Playing with words multiple times will help your child move them from being words to decode to words known by sight and give your child confidence.
 Adding new words each time you play will keep the game fresh.)

-• For fun, make this a hide and seek game.
+• For fun, make this a hide-and-seek game.
 Close your eyes while your child runs to label objects and then open them and try to find where all the labels are.

 What movement-based activities do you use